radiocosmology/alpenhorn/doc/demo.rst

 determines which of the available transport nodes the transferred files will be written to.

-Briefly, the Transport logic works like this: \* only local transfers are allowed into the group (i.e. transferring into the transport group will only ever copy data onto transport nodes at the same location as the source node). \* the transport group will try to fill up one transport node before copying data to another \* all other things being equal, all transport nodes have the same priority for accepting data
+Briefly, the Transport logic works like this:

+* only local transfers are allowed into the group (i.e. syncing into the transport group will only ever copy data onto transport nodes at the same location as the source node).
+* the transport group will try to fill up one transport node before putting data onto another
+* all other things being equal, all transport nodes have the same priority for accepting data

 In our case we only have a single transport node, so it's easy to figure out which node the data will end up on.